Trauma & Emotional Patterns7 min read

 You do not need a formal trauma diagnosis to benefit from this kind of work.
 Therapy may be helpful if you carry chronic physical tension, feel unable to rest even when you have time, notice that your body stays activated regardless of your circumstances, or feel like you are running on stress and cannot find the off switch.

-Many people who come to individual therapy for anxiety or burnout discover that the issue runs deeper than their thought patterns.
-The body has been keeping score, and it deserves attention too.
+Many people who come to individual therapy for anxiety or burnout discover the issue runs deeper than thought patterns alone.
+The body needs care too.

 Your body is trying to tell you something

-If your body will not let you relax, it is not because you are failing at self-care.
-It is because your nervous system learned, somewhere along the way, that staying activated was the safest option.
+If your body will not let you relax, you are not failing at self-care.
+Your nervous system learned that staying activated was safer.
 That learning made sense once.
-It does not have to define how you live now.
+It does not have to run your life forever.

 Frequently Asked Questions